 Well, there is nothing to worry about.
 Just like at school, ballet exam grades are a culmination of what you have achieved and learned over the past year.
 Without looming ballet exams, what goal would you have to work for?
 Why would you need to push yourself in class?
-Be honest, without a goal, would you really work to your fullest potential.
+To be honest, without a goal, would you really work to your fullest potential?

 Knowing that you have ballet exam grades to work for makes you work harder in class and in turn you better yourself.
 This is a very important lesson for later in life.
 You always need to have something to work for if you want to achieve your goals.
 So many people forget this concept once they move off into the working world.